 Whereas BitMEX does not have an official mobile application, Deribit counts this as one of its major selling points—offering a mobile trading app for both Android and iOS mobile systems.
 As such, Deribit is one of the Best BitMEX alternatives for mobile traders.

-FTX is a new cryptocurrency trading platform that offers a wide range of derivatives, including index futures.
+FTX (full review) is a new cryptocurrency trading platform that offers a wide range of derivatives, including index futures.
 The platform is ideal for those that find BitMEX’s limited asset variety overly restrictive.

 - Highly configurable user interface